hashicorp/terraform-provider-azurerm/website/docs/r/firewall_policy.html.markdown

 * `signature_overrides` - (Optional) One or more `signature_overrides` blocks as defined below.

 * `traffic_bypass` - (Optional) One or more `traffic_bypass` blocks as defined below.

+* `private_ranges` - (Optional) A list of Private IP address ranges to identify traffic direction.
+By default, only ranges defined by IANA RFC 1918 are considered private IP addresses.

 ---